What is SEO and SEM?

 As you can see in the example above, the first thing the searcher sees is the video snippet.
 Next, they see a video box and after that, some good old-fashioned blue links.

-In the example above, the video snippet is featured because Google was ‘convinced’ that the video answers the searcher’s query better than any of the other content.
+In the example above, the video snippet is featured because Google was ‘convinced’ that the video answers the searcher’s query better than any of the other website.

 And, as I mentioned above, SEO is a strategy designed to convince search engines that your content is the best answer for the search query.
 In other words, the video was featured due to video SEO